Senzo-Mpungose/sql-ecology-lesson/_episodes/02-sql-aggregation.md

     SELECT *
     FROM summer_2000;

-There should only be six records.
 If you look at the `weight` column, it's easy to see what the average weight would be.
 If we use SQL to find the average weight, SQL behaves like we would hope, ignoring the NULL values: